foundanand/foundanand/README.md

 # H!
 I'm Anand!

-## Currently Working on:
-- WinShiftArrow for Mac (Multiscreen spaces/Windows manager for mac, soon to be open source)
-- The Monkey Analyst (Stock Market Hypothesis)

 ## You can find me either coding, at college or scribbling ideas at whiteboard (if not at these things then it's always food 🥘).
 If you want to connect or something, try my socials, though I usually respond faster to zomato/swiggy alerts.